PoleStarInTheSky/PoleStarInTheSky/README.md

 ### Hi there,I am Polaris from China.👋

-* 🎯Now focusing on the front-end web development.
+* 🎯 Now focusing on the front-end web development.

 <!--
 **PoleStarInTheSky/PoleStarInTheSky** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.